WuBoytH/WuBoyUltimateModpack-OLD/README.md

-Thank you for checking out The WuBoy Ultimate Modpack!
+Thank you for checking out The WuBoy Ultimate Modpack 0.9.6!

+IMPORTANT NOTE: This version of the modpack is ONLY COMPATIBLE WITH ARCROPOLIS 0.9.6.
+ALL FUTURE VERSIONS OF ARCROPOLIS DO NOT SUPPORT FAKE ONE-SLOT MODS, SO DO NOT RUN THIS MODPACK ON ANY VERSION PAST 0.9.6!

 Installation:
 Simply drag all of the files (except for README.md and Final Kill Screen Preview.png) into the root of your SD card, and you should be ready to go!